Hong Joon-pyo: National security

 Hong has supported maintaining a vigilant approach to national security, supporting the deployment of the Terminal High Altitude Area Defense (THAAD) from the United States.
 He supports "armed peace."
 Hong has stated that he supports the nuclear armament of South Korea.

 Anti-LGBT stance

 Hong has publicly indicated that he believes that AIDS and HIV are a result of homosexuality, in order to attract the support of conservative voters.
 In a televised presidential debate, Hong criticized Moon Jae-in on his stances on homosexuality and remarked gay soldiers were a source of weakness in Korean military.

+Hong directed civil servants to obstruct the Daegu Queer Culture Festival in 2023 after attempts to halt the festival in court failed.
+Police intervened to allow the festival to proceed.

-Death Penalty
+Death penalty

 Hong supports the death penalty.
-He has said he would revive capital punishment if elected.
+In 2017, he said he would revive capital punishment if elected.